Liquidation: Misconduct

-The liquidator will normally have a duty to ascertain whether any misconduct has been conducted by those in control of the company which has caused prejudice to the general body of creditors.
-In some legal systems, in appropriate cases, the liquidator may be able to bring an action against errant directors or shadow directors for either wrongful trading or fraudulent trading.
+The liquidator normally has a duty to ascertain whether any misconduct by those who controlled the company has prejudiced the general body of creditors.
+In some legal systems the liquidator may bring an action against errant directors or shadow directors; under the law of England and Wales, for example, a director may be ordered to contribute to the company's assets for fraudulent trading or wrongful trading.

-The liquidator may also have to determine whether any payments made by the company or transactions entered into may be voidable as a transaction at an undervalue or an unfair preference.
+The liquidator may also determine whether any payment made or transaction entered into by the company can be set aside as a transaction at an undervalue or an unfair preference.

 Priority of claims

 The main purpose of a liquidation where the company is insolvent is to collect its assets, determine the outstanding claims against the company, and satisfy those claims in the manner and order prescribed by law.

 The liquidator must determine the company's title to property in its possession.
 Property which is in the possession of the company, but which was supplied under a valid retention of title clause will generally have to be returned to the supplier.
 Property which is held by the company on trust for third parties will not form part of the company's assets available to pay creditors.

 Before the claims are met, secured creditors are entitled to enforce their claims against the assets of the company to the extent that they are subject to a valid security interest.
 In most legal systems, only fixed security takes precedence over all claims; security by way of floating charge may be postponed to the preferential creditors.

 Claimants with non-monetary claims against the company may be able to enforce their rights against the company.
 For example, a party who had a valid contract for the purchase of land against the company may be able to obtain an order for specific performance, and compel the liquidator to transfer title to the land to them, upon tender of the purchase price.

 After the removal of all assets which are subject to retention of title arrangements, fixed security, or are otherwise subject to proprietary claims of others, the liquidator will pay the claims against the company's assets.
-Generally, the priority of claims on the company's assets will be determined in the following order:
+Generally, the priority of claims on the company's assets is determined in the following order: